 We arrived at the station a few minutes early, not bad for my first Greyhound trip.
-Because I never traveled to this station before, I thought I would check it out.
+Because I had never traveled to this station before, I thought I would check it out.
 So a quick walk-through did the trick.
-A while back, I read reviews of the bus station, and they seemed mixed.
-For what it is, I thought it is nice enough.
+A while back, I read reviews of the bus station, which seemed mixed.
+For what it is, I thought it was nice enough.
 It seems there are too many people out there with unrealistic expectations.

 I will brag here a little because I am proud of myself; after leaving the Greyhound station, I walked to Chicago Union Station without GPS.
 Well, I did use one street sign for assistance.
 Over the years of traveling to Chicago, I have walked through this area a few times, although never to the Greyhound Station.
 Once I saw the old Post Office, my North Star for this walk, I knew where I needed to go.

-While walking to the station, I called my folks, and we discussed food.
-Because they had less time between trains, I suggested I grab something for them.
+While walking to the station, I called my folks and discussed food.
+Because they had less time between trains, I suggested grabbing something for them.
 Subs seemed to be not only tasty but portable.
-Doing this achieved a few things; it makes me look like an amazing and thoughtful son, and I could eat; by now, I was hungry!
+Doing this achieved a few things; it made me look like an excellent and thoughtful son, and I could eat; by now, I was hungry!

 About fifteen minutes later, I saw the California Zephyr backing into the station on track sixteen.
 Through the crowds of travelers were the ones I came to get.
 From there, we made our way down the hallway to the North waiting area for the mighty Hiawatha.
 After fifteen minutes or so, it was time for the “All aboard” for our final train of the day.